SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-The-Best-Movie.md

 [/code-editor]
 [task-description]
 ## Description
-Until the command "STOP" you will be receiving titles of your favorite movies.
+Until the command "STOP" you will be receiving movie titles.

 The best movie for you will be the one that has the most points.

-Points are calculated as the sum of the ASCII character values in the movie title.
+Points are calculated by adding all of the ASCII character values in the movie title.

-There will not be a case where we have two films with an equal number of points.
+There will not be a case in which there are two films with an equal number of points.

 Keep in mind the following:
-- For each lowercase letter in the title, you must subtract from the sum twice the length of the movie title.
+- For each lowercase letter in the movie title, you must subtract twice the length of the movie title from the final sum.
-- For each uppercase letter in the title, the length of the film's title should be subtracted from the sum.
+- For each uppercase letter in the title, the length of the movie title should be subtracted from the final sum.
-You can have a maximum of 7 movie titles.
+There can be a maximum of 7 movie titles.

 ## Input
-You receive multiple lines from the console until the command "STOP" or until the limit of 7 movies is reached:
+You receive multiple lines from the console until the command "STOP" is recieved or until the limit of 7 movies is reached:
 - Movie title – string;

 ## Output
-Print on the console:
+Print out on the console:

-- If you have reached the limit of 7 movies you must print: "The limit is reached."
+- If you have reached the limit of 7 movies you should print out: "The limit is reached."
-- Print the best movie for you: "The best movie for you is \{movie title\} with \{sum of symbols\} ASCII sum."
+- Print out the movie, holding the highest score: "The best movie for you is \{movie title\} with \{sum of symbols\} ASCII sum."

 ## Example
 | **Input** | **Output** | **Comments** |